 What is the proof that his high-performance management systems work?
 Over 60 years of operating hundreds of naval nuclear reactors ashore and at sea without a single reactor (process) safety accident (reactor meltdown).
 And his legacy continues even after he left as head of the Nuclear Navy.
 The culture he established is so strong that it has endured for 30 years!

 Compare that record to the civilian nuclear power industry, refinery process safety incidents, or off-shore drilling.
 All have seen major accidents.
 You will see that Rickover developed a truly different high-reliability organization that many with Ph.D.’s still don’t understand.

 What are the secrets that Rickover applied to achieve excellence?
 They aren’t secret.
 He testified to his methods in front of Congress and his testimony is available at this link:

 What keeps other industries from adopting the Rickover’s management systems to achieve equally outstanding performance in their industries?
 The systems Rickover used to achieve excellence are outside the experience of most senior executives and applying the management systems REQUIRES focussed persistence from the highest levels of management.

 To STOP the normalization of deviation, the CEO and Presidents of major corporations would have to insist and promote the Normalization of Excellence that is outlined in Rickover’s testimony to Congress.

-Sometimes Rickover’s testimony to Congress may not be clear to someone who has not experience life in the Nuclear Navy.
-Therefore, I will explain (translate from Nuclear navy terminology) what Rickover meant and provide readers with examples from my Nuclear Navy career and from industry.
+Sometimes Rickover’s testimony to Congress may not be clear to someone who has not experienced life in the Nuclear Navy.
+Therefore, I will explain (translate from Nuclear Navy terminology) what Rickover meant and provide readers with examples from my Nuclear Navy career and from other industries.

 Read Part 3: Normalization of Excellence – The Rickover Legacy – Technical Competency